-- Occurs in a yearly, season-specific pattern (commonly in fall or winter)
+- Epidemiology: occurs in a yearly, season-specific pattern (commonly in fall or winter)

 - Patients present with typical symptoms of MDD alongside atypical ones, such as weight gain and requiring more sleep.

-- Light therapy has been shown to improve symptoms.
+- Treatment: Bright light therapy has been shown to improve symptoms.

 Major depressive disorder with atypical features